 Pinner High School was rated Outstanding in all categories in its first Ofsted inspection in May 2019.
-Pupil attendance data continues to be above the national average, remaining at about 96% over the year.
+Pupil attendance data continues to be above the national average, hovering at 95% over the year.
+Persistent absentees have reduced significantly from 22% (2022/23) to 15.1% (2023/24), well below the national average.